A

 Merchandise Buying, Planning, and Control

 This course familiarizes students with the buyer's responsibilities within the retail industry, including six-month plans, open to buy, model stock, vendor/supplier negotiations, presenting and selling the merchandise, and how these functions can best be performed to maximize profit.
 Retail reports are analyzed to familiarize the students with ways to react to business conditions.
 Students are introduced to profit and loss statements, pricing (both initial pricing and markdowns), planning sales, and inventory.
+The course project will entail a simulation of a six-month plan that will include all aspects of six-month plans from selection of merchandise through interpretation of sales results.
 Prerequisite: MRKT 2371 Buying and junior or senior standing or by permission of the President.

 M